-Little by little, the scent of summer is getting thicker in the air these days.
+These days, the smell of summer is slowly getting stronger in the air.

-For me, who grew up in Kanagawa Prefecture, the fireworks at the Yokohama Port Opening Festival mark the beginning of summer every year.
+For me, who grew up in Kanagawa Prefecture, the fireworks at the Yokohama Port Opening Festival always signal the beginning of summer.

-It was still a little early to call it summer, but I looked up at the sky in my yukata and felt excited about the arrival of summer.
-Now that I'm an adult, I don't have a summer vacation that lasts forever, and I'm busy working under the scorching sun and in a room that's too cold with an air conditioner, and summer is no longer just fun.
-Even so, I still dance with concepts unique to summer, such as "fireworks," "the voice of cicadas," and "smell of sunscreen is perhaps because I live in a country where we can enjoy all four seasons.
+It was still too early to call it summer, but as I looked up at the sky in my yukata, I felt excited for the arrival of summer.
+Now that I'm an adult, I no longer have summer vacation, which lasted forever, and I'm forced to work under the scorching sun or in a room that's too cold with an air conditioner, and summer is no longer just fun.
+Even so, the fact that I still get excited about summertime concepts such as fireworks, the sound of cicadas, and the smell of sunscreen is perhaps because I live in a country where we can enjoy all four seasons.

-Many fireworks festivals have been canceled in the past few years due to the coronavirus, but this year, events where you can enjoy fireworks are gradually making a comeback in Kanagawa Prefecture are gradually reviving.
+Many fireworks festivals have been canceled over the past few years due to the coronavirus, but this year events where you can enjoy fireworks are gradually making a comeback in Kanagawa Prefecture.
 In this article, we will introduce some notable events where you can enjoy fireworks in the prefecture in the summer of 2022.

 ●Yugawara Onsen Fireworks Festival

-Next, we will introduce Hakone's summer tradition that you can enjoy with fireworks.
-The 101st Hakone Gora Onsen Daimonji Yaki'', which will be held for the 101st time this year, is counted as one of the three major festivals, and has been held for many years to soothe tourists and summer seekers, and as a sendoff for Ura-bon.
-The character ``Da'' is made using approximately 200 to 300 torches, boasts a size of 108 meters for the first stroke, 162 meters for the second stroke, and 81 meters for the third stroke.
-As fireworks are set off to signal the ignition, the sight of the character ``Da'' slowly appearing on Mt.
+Next, we will introduce a summer tradition in Hakone that can be enjoyed along with fireworks. ``Hakone Gora Onsen Daimonji Yaki'', which will be held for the 101st time this year, is counted as one of Hakone's three major festivals, and has been held for many years to soothe tourists and summer seekers, and as a sendoff for Ura-bon.
+The character ``Da'' is made using approximately 200 to 300 torches, and boasts a considerable size: 108 meters in the first stroke, 162 meters in the second stroke, and 81 meters in the third stroke.
+As the fireworks signal the ignition, the sight of the character ``Da'' slowly appearing on Mt.
 Myojogatake, 924 meters above sea level, is a sight that truly symbolizes summer in Japan.
 There are a wide variety of fireworks, including the popular ``Star Mine'' and ``Niagara Falls,'' which shine just as brightly as Daimonji-yaki, and brightly light up the night sky.

 ●Shonan Hiratsuka Fireworks Festival

-At the end of August, the Shonan Hiratsuka Fireworks Festival colors the Shonan sky.
-This fireworks festival is held at the seaside, which can be said to be a symbol of Shonan in summer.
-It was canceled for two years due to the corona crisis, but this year it will be revived for the first time in three years.
-At this event, held in Shonan Itako (at the mouth of the Sagami River), the event begins with a taiko drum performance, followed by about 3,000 fireworks every year.
-Originating in 1951, the Suga Noryo Fireworks Festival was started by the local residents of the Suga area, and since then it has become a popular event that is essential to the summer in Shonan, under the sponsorship of the tourism association.
-A wide variety of fireworks, such as shakudama and star mines, are in full bloom, and the "Hanabi Illusion", in which the star mines rise to the music, is a must-see, especially at the end.
+At the end of August, the Shonan Hiratsuka Fireworks Festival lights up the Shonan sky.
+This fireworks festival is held on the seaside, a symbol of Shonan in the summer.
+It was canceled for two years due to the coronavirus pandemic, but will be revived this year for the first time in three years.
+This festival, held in Shonan-Itako (Sagami River estuary), begins with a drum performance, followed by about 3,000 fireworks each year.
+It began in 1952 as the ``Suga Noryo Fireworks Festival'' by residents of the local Suga district, and has since become a popular event that is essential to the summer in Shonan, under the sponsorship of the tourism association.
+A wide variety of fireworks such as shakudama and star mines are in full bloom, and the ``Hana Vision'' at the end, where star mines go up to the beat of music, is a must-see.